AkshayWaghela/FCC/README.md

 - `README.md` - This documentation file.
 - `data/` - Contains the dataset files.
 - `notebooks/` - Jupyter notebooks with data exploration and model training.
-- `plots/` - Visualizations generated from the analysis.

 ## Conclusion
 This project successfully implements a content-based book recommendation system using KNN and cosine similarity.
 It allows users to find similar books based on user ratings.